Jimmy Bullard: Outside football

 In 2014 Bullard released his autobiography Bend It like Bullard which told the story of his footballing career and became a best-seller.

 Bullard has made a number of appearances as a pundit for BT Sport and the BBC most notably in the 2014 FA Cup final between Arsenal and Hull City, the latter who Bullard had previously played for.
 In addition Bullard has made multiple television appearances on Soccer AM and Goals on Sunday.

 In November 2014, he was announced as a contestant in the fourteenth series of I'm a Celebrity...Get Me Out of Here!
 Since his exit from the show, Bullard has made special appearances on ITV's annual charity show, Text Santa, The Xtra Factor, Celebrity Juice and Alan Carr's Specstacular.

 Alongside comedians Rob Beckett and Ian Smith, Bullard hosted UK television channel Dave's comedy-football podcast The Magic Sponge.
 The podcast was an irreverent look at the lives of professional footballers and included appearances from guests including Barry Fry, Dean Windass and Lee Hendrie.
 Bullard now hosts his own fishing podcast and video series Off The Hook with Jimmy Bullard.
 Bullard has continued to make television appearances in 2015, as a guest on Channel 4's Sunday Brunch and ITV2's Reality Bites and as a pundit on Match of the Day for the FA Cup third round tie between Arsenal and Hull City.

 Bullard founded Extra Time Management with his friend and manager James Erwood.
 Extra Time Management is an organisation which helps professional sports persons who are about to or are already retired from their chosen sport, to open doors to new careers in media and broadcasting.
 Extra Time Management firstly helps sports persons deal with depression and other mental health issues and then begins to find new careers for their clients.
 A percentage of the company's commissions is donated to multiple charities.

 Bullard was the host's assistant on the first series of ITV comedy panel show Play to the Whistle, starring alongside Bradley Walsh, Frank Lampard and Holly Willoughby.
 Bullard has co-hosted Sky Sports' Soccer AM since August 2017, initially alongside John Fendley and Lloyd Griffith.
 As of June 2020, he now co-hosts alongside Fendley, with Griffith having stepped down in July 2019.

+Bullard now features on YouTube as a member of former Soccer AM presenter Peter Dales' channel: "Golf Life," as well as hosting his own podcast with John Fendley called FCBullard.

 Personal life

-Bullard is engaged to his long-term girlfriend and has two children.
+As of 2014, Bullard was engaged to his long-term girlfriend and had two children.